-Daugavpils, Latvia's second-largest city, has been around a long time: Stone Age habitations have been found within the limits of this city 115 mi/185 km southeast of Riga.
-Yet almost 80% of the city was destroyed during World War II, so most of the architecture is modern.
+Daugavpils, Latvia's second-largest city, has been around a long time: Stone Age habitations have been found within the limits of this city, 115 mi/185 km southeast of Riga.
+However, almost 80% of the city was destroyed during World War II, so most of the architecture is modern.
 The population is multinational (less than 10% is ethnic Latvian; the majority is Russian) and relatively poor.
-The city's most visually dominating sight is the Daugavpils fortress, built in the 16th century by Ivan the Terrible.
+The city's most visually dominating sight is the Daugavpils Fortress, built in the 16th century by Ivan the Terrible.

 Request Full Destination Guide

 To request access to the full version of this destination guide, please provide your email address below.
 Your email address will only be used for verification purposes and will not be used for marketing purposes.

 |Copyright ©2012 Northstar Travel Media LLC.
 All Rights Reserved.|